IvanShamatov/automagically/README.md

 # Automagically

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/automagically`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Micro-framework to build API for your frontend app and simple admin to be able to store some content.
+UNDER CONSTRUCTION.
+---

 ## Installation